paladin-t/crft/docs/manual.md

 **Class `KeyCode`**

-This class contains constants for mouse, gamepad and keyboard keys, the names quite tell what they are
+This class contains constants for mouse, gamepad and keyboard keys, the names quite tell what they are.

 * **static** `MouseLeft`
 * **static** `MouseMiddle`